kevinlekiller/linux_intel_display_overclocking/README.md

 Keep this web page open, we will need it in the next steps.

 ![video_timing_calculator](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/images/video_timing_calculator.png)

+#####(Optional) Tuning the modeline

+This step is not recommended unless you are desperate to get the overclock you want but are limited by pixel clock frequency.
+Skip this step if you are not.

+If you are limited to a 165MHz pixel clock for example, you can change the modeline manually to try to get under the limit.

+For example, let's say this is the modeline we want, which is 71.93Hz: `Modeline "1920x1080"  167.11  1920 1968 2000 2080  1080 1103 1108 1117 +hsync -vsync`

+This has a pixel clock of 167.11MHz.
+Open a new tab in your browser and open  [this](http://www.epanorama.net/faq/vga2rgb/calc.html) site again.
+Put in the modeline you want.

+Change 167.11MHz to 164.50MHz or so, and play around with the porch and sync values then click calculate on step 3 on that web page, until you get 71.93Hz again.

+For example after some messing around I got this: `Modeline "1920x1080"   164.50   1920 1962 2001 2079   1080 1088 1094 1100  +hsync -vsync`

 #####Open the edid file in AW Edid Editor.